samfeldstein/notebook/content/notes/how-to-improve-website-performance.md

 I followed the instructions in that thread above and the issue persists.
 I really wish Cloudflare wouldn't enable these features by default, without telling me.
 Maybe consider switching to Netlify or Digital Ocean.

+Update: Worked beautifully on Netlify.
+Will try Digital Ocean next and make the switch to one or the other.